bioacoustic-ai/bacpipe/README.md

 Where `audiofilename` is the name of the audio file, `start` and `end` are the start and end times of the annotation in seconds, and `label` is the label of the annotation.

+Using the settings attribute `only_embed_annotations`, you can also decide to only generate embedding corresponding to your annotations.
+In that case bacpipe will take each annotation and create embeddings for each selected model from only those segments.
+If segments are shorter than the model input length, the segments will be padded.
+If they are longer, they will produce several embeddings.

 `species` is a placeholder here and can be replaced with any label description.
 So if you have labelled call types, change it to `label:call_type`.
 But it's important that there are no spaces and that it contains `label:`.
 By doing this you will be able to visualize your data based on all of these label columns.

 The labels can then be used to perform clustering and classification evaluation.
 This can be done only in regard to one label, so specify the main label column in the `label_column` variable in [settings.yaml](bacpipe/settings.yaml).
 This defaults to `species`.
 Only labels that exceed the `min_label_occurrences` value will be used.
 This is to make sure you have enough data to train linear classifiers and do meaningful evaluations.
 If you have enough labeled data, feel free to increase this.